Novelty yarns

-Novelty yarns include a wide variety of yarns made with unusual features, structure or fiber composition such as slubs, inclusions, metallic or synthetic fibers, laddering and varying thickness introduced during production.
+Novelty yarns include a wide variety of yarns made with unusual features, structure or fiber composition, such as slubs, inclusions, metallic or synthetic fibers, laddering and varying thickness introduced during production.
 Some linens, wools to be woven into tweed, and the uneven filaments of some types of silk are allowed to retain their normal irregularities, producing the characteristic uneven surface of the finished fabric.
-Man-made fibres, which can be modified during production, are especially adaptable for special effects such as crimping and texturizing.
+Man-made fibres, which can be modified during production, are especially adaptable for special effects, such as crimping and texturizing.

 Complex yarns

-Novelty yarns are sometimes referred to as complex yarns.
-A yarn which makes a fabric is not always smooth and uniform.
-Complex yarns are the uneven yarns which may be thick and thin or have curls, loops, twists and even differently coloured areas along their length.
-This look of the yarns are used to add interesting effects in fabrics.
-In complex ply two or more complex yarns are twisted around each other to form loops, curls and knots to create fancy effects.
-Many knitting yarns are complex ply yarns which give interesting textures in finished products.
-They consist of three parts: coreply yarn, effect ply and binder yarn.
+Novelty yarns, also known as complex yarns, add unique textures and visual interest to fabrics.
+Unlike smooth and uniform yarns, complex yarns can be uneven, with variations in thickness, curls, loops, twists, and different colors along their length.
+These characteristics are used to create interesting effects in fabrics.
+In complex ply yarns, two or more complex yarns are twisted together to form loops, curls, and knots, resulting in fancy effects.
+Many knitting yarns are complex ply yarns, which contribute to the creation of textured finished products.
+Complex yarns often consist of a blend of fibers, combining synthetic and natural fibers to enhance product longevity or quality.
+They typically consist of three parts: coreply yarn, effect ply, and binder yarn.